h-naderi/h-naderi.github.io/_projects/(3) Auto Nav and Exploration.md

 ## **Acknowledgments**
-This project was inspired by the work of Nick Morales ([Website](https://ngmor.github.io)) and Roy Rahul ([Project Page](https://roy2909.github.io/Exploration/#autonomous-exploration-and-mapping)).
+This project was inspired by the work of [Nick Morales](https://ngmor.github.io) and [Roy Rahul](https://roy2909.github.io).
 Thanks to them for droping their code and knowledge online.
 This project wouldn't exist without their awesome work.